comprna/riser/README.md

 ## Preparation for retraining

 1. Consider whether the RNA class you would like to enrich/deplete is appropriate for RISER.
 For RISER to work, the RNA class needs to have unique features (e.g. sequence or biochemical modifications) in its 3' end to enable the distinction from other RNAs using the raw nanopore signal (e.g. mRNAs share common motif configurations in their 3' UTR).
-2. Prepare two sets of fast5 files: 1 set containing signals that can be confidently assigned to the target class, and the other set containing signals from other RNAs (refer to preprint linked above for how this was done for mRNA, mtRNA and globin models).
+2. Prepare two sets of fast5 files: 1 set containing signals that can be confidently assigned to the target class, and the other set containing signals from other RNAs (refer to publication linked above for how this was done for mRNA, mtRNA and globin models).
 Randomly split the signals in each set into train/test/val (e.g., with 80:10:10 split) fast5 files.
 3. Preprocess all fast5 files using BoostNano to remove the sequencing adapter and poly(A) tail: <https://github.com/haotianteng/BoostNano>.
    ```
    python3 boostnano_eval.py -i $FAST5_DIR -o $OUT_DIR -m $MODEL_DIR --replace